 Best 1-8x Scopes on the Market Reviews

-1 Vortex Optics Strike Eagle 1-8x24 Scope - Best for the Money
+1 Vortex Optics Strike Eagle 1-8×24 Scope – Best for the Money

-The best 1-8x scope for the money is the Vortex Optics Strike Eagle 1-8x24 Scope.
-This second focal plane scope provides users with rapid target acquisition at 1x magnification along with the ability to extend their range at 8x magnification.
+The best 1-8x scope for the money is the Vortex Optics Strike Eagle.
+This second focal plane scope facilitates rapid target acquisition at 1x magnification and allows shooters to extend their effective range at 8x magnification.

 This nitrogen purged and o-ring sealed scope features an illuminated BDC3 reticle.
-The illuminated reticle offers accurate holdovers for distances up to 650 yards on targets of known distances.
-The illumination allows shooters the ability to shoot with confidence in low light conditions while the reticle focusing dial can quickly sharpen the reticle image.
+The reticle offers accurate holdovers for distances up to 650 yards on targets of known distances.
+Illumination allows shooters to shoot with confidence, especially in low light.
+The scope also has a focusing dial that can quickly sharpen the reticle image.

-The Vortex Optics Strike Eagle 1-8x24 scope also features a one piece aircraft grade aluminum shockproof tube, anti-reflective coatings on every air to glass surface, and a thread-in throw lever on the magnification ring for rapid adjustments without lifting your head from the scope.
+The Vortex Optics Strike Eagle features a one-piece aircraft grade aluminum shockproof tube and anti-reflective coatings on all air to glass surfaces.
+It also has a handy thread-in throw lever, which allows you to make quick adjustments without lifting your head.

 The illuminated BDC reticle is specially calibrated for .223/5.56 holdover measurements.
 The reticle has 6 brightness settings that can be adjusted via the top mounted knob.

-The Bushnell AR Optics III features a throw down power change lever that can be customized between two different heights.
-This offers shooters a custom feel that works best with their personal shooting technique.
+The Bushnell AR Optics III features a throw-down power change lever that can be customized for two different heights.
+This offers shooters an amount of customization to find what works best with their personal shooting technique.
 This affordable scope has a nitrogen purged aluminum tube and capped turrets for durable performance and eye-catching aesthetics.

 3 UTG 1-8X28 30mm CQB/MRC Scope - Best under $200

-The UTG 1-8x28 30mm CQB/MRC Scope is a great option for shooters who want to spend less than $200 on their new scope.
-This affordable scope boasts several key features that make it a solid choice for budget minded shooters.
+The UTG CQB/MRC is a great option for shooters who want to spend less than $200 on their new scope.
+This affordable scope boasts several key features that make it a solid choice for budget-minded shooters.

-The UTG 1-8x28 MRC scope is completely sealed and nitrogen filled which makes it rainproof, fogproof.
-This scope is shockproof and features fully multi-coated optics for edge to edge clarity.
+This scope features fully multi-coated optics, which provides excellent edge-to-edge clarity.
 The built-in sunshade and lockable, resettable turrets only add to the functionality of this scope.

-The BG4 reticle features bullet drop compensation out to 600 yards for the .223/5.56 round
+The BG4 reticle features bullet drop compensation out to 600 yards, and is calibrated for common .223/5.56 loads.

-One of this scope’s most impressive features is the illuminated reticle that can be set to one of 36 different colors.
+One of this scope’s most impressive features is the illuminated reticle that can be set to 36 different colors.
 Shooters can choose the color that works best for them.
-They can also set the intensity level to accommodate any light conditions they may face.
+They can also set the intensity level to accommodate any light condition.

 4 Best Tactical 1-8x Scope - TRUGLO Omnia Tactical Rifle Scope

-The TRUGLO Omnia Tactical Rifle Scope is an impressive 1-8x scope for any tactical application.
-This scope features a hardcoat anodized matte finish that holds up in the toughest conditions as well as a 30mm tube filled with nitrogen for fogproof performance.
+The TRUGLO Omnia Tactical Rifle Scope is an impressive option for tactical applications.
+This scope features a hard, anodized matte finish that holds up in the toughest conditions.
+It also features a 30mm tube filled with nitrogen for reliable fogproof performance.

-The 30mm tube also lets in an impressive amount of light while also offering generous eye-relief.
+The 30mm tube lets in an impressive amount of light and offers plenty of eye relief.

-The TRUGLO Omnia comes with an APTUS-M1 tactical mount that holds the scope in the correct mounting position on modern rifles while also adding appealing style to the look of the scope.
+The TRUGLO Omnia comes with an APTUS-M1 tactical mount that holds the scope in the correct mounting position while adding a unique style.

 5 AYIN Sights Centurion Tactical/Hunting Scope - Best Budget

-That isn’t a type.
+That isn’t a type-o.
 The AYIN Sights Centurion isn’t a 1-8x scope.
-However, I wanted to review a very low cost scope for shooters who just don’t have a big scope budget and while you do lose a little magnification on the high end, this 1-6x scope can still perform well in several different shooting applications.
+However, I wanted to review a low cost option for shooters who don’t have a big scope budget.
+While you do lose a little magnification on the high end, this 1-6x scope still performs well in several different shooting applications.

-With a simple design that looks both sleek and tactical, this scope is fully nitrogen purged and is fogproof, shockproof, and waterproof.
-The optics boast an impressive 90% light transmission and an etched glass BDC reticle.
+Although the design is simple, the Centurion has a sleek and tactical look.
+This scope is fully nitrogen purged and is fogproof, shockproof, and waterproof.
+The optics boast an impressive 90% light transmission.

-The AYIN Sights Centurion keeps the tactical shooter in mind with return-to-zero turrets, a quick throw magnification lever, and four inches of eye relief.
-At just over $100, this tactical scope is ideal for the shooter who doesn’t want to spend much on optics.
+The Centurion keeps the tactical shooter in mind with return-to-zero turrets, a quick throw magnification lever, and four inches of eye relief.
+At just over $100, this scope is ideal for shooters who don’t have a ton of cash to drop on a high-end optic.

 6 Best 1-8x FFP Scope - Trijicon Credo HX Illuminated Riflescope

-The Trijicon Credo HX Illuminated Hunting Riflescope makes for the ideal 1-8x hunting scope.
-This FFP scope has an array of features designed with the hunter in mind.
+The Trijicon Credo HX is an almost picture-perfect 1-8x hunting scope.
+This FFP scope has an array of features that cater to the modern hunter.
 That is not to say that only hunters should consider this scope.
-It is also ideal for any shooter looking for a first focal plane scope in the 1-8x magnification range.
+The Credo HX is also ideal for any shooter looking for a high-quality FFP scope with a 1-8x magnification range.

-The low profile design of the Trijicon Credo prevents it from snagging on clothing such as a hunter’s camouflage jacket.
+The low profile design of the Trijicon Credo prevents it from snagging on clothing.
 This scope has been tested to military standards and is rugged enough to stand up to even the most demanding hunting conditions.

-With all the usual features of a high performance scope, including fully multi-coated optics, an adjustable brightness illuminated reticle, and a repositionable magnification lever, the Credo HX also has the respected reputation of the Trijicon brand standing behind it.
+The Credo HX has all the usual features of a high performance scope, including fully multi-coated optics, an adjustable brightness illuminated reticle, and a repositionable magnification lever.
+The Credo HX also has the respected reputation of the Trijicon brand standing behind it.

 7 Best Hidden Gem 1-8x Scope - Riton Optics X3 Tactix

-While you may have never heard of Riton Optics, their X3 Tactix 1-8x24 is an impressive option for shooters.
-Riton Optics is veteran owned and operated and was started with the goal of producing impressive optics at a competitive price.
-They even offer an unlimited lifetime warranty on their scopes.
+While you may not have heard of Riton Optics, their X3 Tactix is an impressive option for shooters.
+Riton Optics is veteran owned and operated.
+The company was started with the goal of producing impressive optics at a competitive price.
+They even back their products with an unlimited lifetime warranty.

-If that wasn’t enough to convince you that the Riton Optics X3 Tactix was worth checking out, maybe it’s impressive array of features will do the trick.
+If that wasn’t enough to convince you to give the Riton Optics X3 Tactix a second look, its impressive features should do the trick.

 The turrets are capped and resettable and have ½ MOA click adjustments.
 The reticle features 11 different red illumination settings and a 182 MOA adjustment range.
-The X3 Tactix also has fogproof and waterproof optics that are assembled in an EP Level clean room.
+Completely fogproof and waterproof, the X3 Tactix is assembled in an EP Level clean room.
 This scope is a great option for the shooter with a mid-range budget.

 Not all 1-8x scopes perform well at their lowest magnification level.
-However, the Swampfox Tomahawk LPVO is not one of those scopes.
-With zero fisheye effect at 1x magnification, this scope offers shooters prime performance in close quarters situations.
+The Barska ST is not one of those scopes.
+With minimal fisheye effect at 1x magnification, this scope offers shooters prime performance in close quarters situations.

-The impressive 1x performance of this scope makes it ideal for shooting competitions such as 3-gun.
-This SFP scope further cements itself as an excellent competition scope thanks to its magnification throw lever and etched glass illuminated reticle.
+The impressive 1x performance of this scope makes it ideal for shooting competitions, such as 3-gun.
+This SFP scope also features an etched glass illuminated reticle with adjustable brightness and dual color settings.

 9 Best EOTech 1-8x Scope - EOTECH Vudu Precision Rifle Scope

 The EOTech brand needs no introduction.
-They have a solid reputation of producing rock solid and high performing optics and this 1-8x scope offering is no exception.
-The EOTech VUDU 1-8x24mm Precision Rifle Scope is constructed with XCHigh-Density glass for extremely clear optics and impressive light transmission.
+They have a solid reputation for producing rock-solid, high-performing optics, and this 1-8x scope is no exception.
+The EOTech VUDU is constructed with XC High-Density glass for extremely clear optics and impressive light transmission.

-The 10-level illuminated reticle, 500 hour battery life, magnification throw lever, and one piece eyepiece combine to form a reliable scope that will last any shooter a lifetime.
+The 10-level illuminated reticle, 500 hour battery life, magnification throw lever, and one piece eyepiece combine to form a reliable scope that will last a lifetime.

 10 Best .223/5.56 Calibrated - Athlon Optics Argos BTR GEN2

-There seems to be an endless amount of unique reticle styles and it can be difficult to make sense of them.
-In the case of the Athlon Optics Argos BTR GEN2 1-8x24 Riflescope, its reticle is perfect for anyone who prefers to shoot .223 or 5.56 ammo.
+There seems to be an endless number of unique reticle styles, which makes it difficult to make sense of the option.
+In the case of the Athlon Optics Argos BTR GEN2, its reticle is perfect for anyone who prefers to shoot .223 or 5.56 ammo.

-The ATSR5 SFP IR MOA reticle on this second focal plane scope is specifically calibrated to 68 grain Hornady and 69 grain Sierra cartridges, but it will also work with any .223/5.56 ammunition zeroed at 200 yards.
+The ATSR5 SFP IR MOA reticle is on this second focal plane scope, and is specifically calibrated to 68 grain Hornady and 69 grain Sierra cartridges.
+However, the reticle will also work with any .223/5.56 ammunition zeroed at 200 yards.

 If you are enthusiastic about the .223 or 5.56 platform, this scope is an ideal option.